cfricke1/sphinx-template/source/bibliography/index.rst

 San Francisco, CA: Fullstack.io.

 This book is a great source for beginners in React and experts.
-I was able to get ahold of just the first chapter for a preview of it but just from that chapter I was able to tell the rest of the book would be great for learners.
+I was able to get a hold of just the first chapter for a preview of it but just from that chapter I was able to tell the rest of the book would be great for learners.
 The book has chapters over every aspect of React and could be used by anyone and everyone that is working with it.